nekrutnikolai/RotorRascal/README.md

     **Yaw Compensation:** Since the drone is a physical system, we had to take into account physics for our software development and development.
 The quick and dirty solution that we came up with was having different PID weights for the yaw axis as opposed to the pitch and roll axes.
 For instance, the D term had to be greatly reduced as so the yaw compensation would not fight the other axes and enter an unstable jittery mess.

     **Long-Term Gyro Drift:** Gyro drift could have an effect on the longer-term characteristics in the minute to hour timescales.
-This is not much of a concern, however, as the drone only has battery life for 5 minutes at most due to the extreme power draw of
+This is not much of a concern, however, as the drone only has battery life for 5 minutes at most due to the extreme power draw of flight.
+We implemented the gyro to calibrate everytime a battery is plugged in, so setting

 - Discuss existing patents, copyrights, and trademarks which are relevant to your project.
     There are no existing patents, copyrights, and trademarks which are relevant to our project.